Information privacy and online security are so widely discussed that for many, they have become tantamount to buzzwords.

 By letting the first principle guide us, we took the time to consider how citizens will interact with these modules during the design phase and ensure that any potential points of failure were accounted for.

-In fact, the trusted citizen portal CitizenOne serves as an excellent example of how the seven Privacy By Design principles can be applied to ensure risk mitigation and maintain trust between the governed and the governing entity.
+The trusted citizen portal CitizenOne serves as an excellent example of how the seven Privacy By Design principles can be applied to ensure risk mitigation and maintain trust between the governed and the governing entity.

 Privacy by Design is essential for creating privacy-enhancing products and services, building trust with users, and ensuring compliance with privacy regulations.